 What Is a ChFC?

 In 1982, the ChFC designation was introduced as an alternative to the CFP designation.
 It’s awarded by the American College of Financial Services in Bryn Mawr, Pennsylvania.
 The ChFC is less known than the CFP, but still stands as a distinguished certification in financial planning.
 The biggest difference between the two is the process of becoming certified.

-The education portion for a ChFC is lengthier, comprising of nine college-level courses.
+The education portion for a ChFC is lengthier, comprising nine college-level courses.
 But at the core, it is a similar education to the CFP education.
 Courses focus on financial planning, covering topics like investing, insurance planning, and retirement planning.
-There are also courses that focus on planning with different types clients, such as divorcees or special needs families.
+There are also courses that focus on planning with different types of clients, such as divorcees or special needs families.

 These courses are self-paced and can be done online.
 There is no final, comprehensive exam, as there is for the CFP designation.
 Instead, you take a final exam at the end of each course.

 To enroll in the program, you must have at least three years of experience in the finance industry.
 Having a degree in finance or business will help you in the courses and can count as one of your years of experience.
 Again, you must subscribe to a professional pledge and a code of ethics.

 Like the CFP, you must continue to earn CE credits to maintain your designation.
 This involves taking courses and participating in programs to keep you current on financial planning practices.

 Meeting all of these requirements leads to a ChFC designation.
 These high standards ensure that a ChFC is prepared as a financial advisor to give knowledgeable and helpful advice that suits clients’ needs.
 In turn, clients will be assured that an advisor with this designation knows what they’re talking about.